chiraggude/larabase/README.md

 ## Features
 * Public Pages: Home, About, FAQ's, Feedback
 * User Pages: Dashboard, Profile, Settings
-* User Registration & Login/Logout
+* User Registration & Login/Logout  (includes - "remember me" option)
 * Email Activation: An account activation email is sent the user's email for verification
 * Password Reset: Resets the user password after sends reset instructions to the user's email
 * User Profile: Users have a Public and Private profile (editable)
 * Change Password: User can change password while logged in (from profile - to be moved to settings)
 * Unique Validation Rules for login and registration
+* Feedback forms are saved in DB and emailed to the Admin
 * List of all Users with liks to their Public Profiles
 * Responsive HTML email templates
 * More Coming soon...